kglw-dot-net/phase1/blog/_posts/2023-02-27-conversation-king-gizzard-professor.md

 **W.B.T.G.
 Slinger:**
 Like with The Avalanches.

-{% include youtube.html id="qLrnkK2YEcE" title="The Avalanches - Frontier Psychiatrist (Official Video)" %}
+{% include youtube.html id="qLrnkK2YEcE" title="The Avalanches: Frontier Psychiatrist" %}

 **Dr. Barry Hill:**
 Hm, The Avalanches, you know.